SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Procedures/Troubleshooting_SAML_Issues.md

 Here are some other common SAML-related issues:

-- **Duplicate users**: Ensure there are no duplicate users, and each email address in the *security.xml* file is unique.
+- **Duplicate users**: Ensure there are no duplicate users and each email address in the *security.xml* file is unique.

 - **Groups in DataMiner**: Verify that groups exist in DataMiner before attempting to add users to them.
 This is necessary for setups using a separate claim for groups or a default group.